talool/kirke/README.md

 Usage
 -----------
 This is an executable JAR package.
-Run it from the target directory with the following command (sample args - change them as needed):
+Run it as "tomcat" from a directory owned by "tomcat", so any imported images are created with the correct permissions for the admin.
+Here's an example (sample args - change them as needed):
 ````
 java -jar kirke.jar /xml/EntertainmentTest.xml /xsl/EntertainmentTest.xsl 32
 ````